 The best forex trading strategies are the ones that know when to be aggressive (letting the profitable positions ride) and know when to exit promptly (to cut losses or take profit.)
 By using the simple concept of support and resistance, trader will be able to map the market and manage a position effectively.

 This post was originally written back in 2010.
-I have updated with up-to-date chart and refined the strategy.
+I have updated with an up-to-date chart and refined the strategy.